mrbrwntstc/redesigned-carnival/README.md

 + Write and compile a fragment shader
 + Link vertex and fragment shaders to a shader program

-**NOTE**: May or may not draw since there's no vertex array buffer and vertex buffer object
+**NOTE**: May or may not render since there's no vertex array buffer and vertex buffer object

 <br>